EugTech/Tell-it-in-Ten/CONTRIBUTING.md

 # Contributing

+## Know your roles
+This project has a few different types of contributors.
+They fall into a few roles and some folks have multiple roles.

+- Open Leader: Folks who have volunteered to provide structure to the project following Mozilla Open Leaders guidance.
+You can think of them as product owners.
+They hold the mission and the vision for the project, create issues and maintain the milestones and backlog.
+- Contributors:  Folks who pick up issues and work on them.
+They make forks and submit pull requests.
+These can be designers, developers, writers, etc.

+## All about the Issues
-When contributing to this repository, please first discuss the change you wish to make via the issue.
+When contributing to this repository, please first discuss the change you wish to make via the issue comments.
-PRs witout issues wil be rejected.
+PRs without issues will likely be rejected.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a (code of conduct)[code-of-conduct.md], please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. Ensure any install or build dependencies are removed before committing and pushing your pull request.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+2. Mark the pull request as Fixes #[issue number] to link you PR to the issue.
+3. Get the attention of another contributor or leader to review your PR.
+4. PR will get merged and the issue willbe closed.